Authority: Executive Vice Chancellor and Provost

 6.2 The types of activities detailed in section 5 above (Standards for Associate Professor with Tenure) will be used to assist in these deliberations, but the expectations are above and beyond those detailed in that section.
 Most importantly, the contributions of the faculty member must have made a difference, whether it is in the way veterinary students learn, the manner in which veterinary medicine is practiced and delivered, or in the creation and application of new knowledge.

-Non-tenure track faculty appointments are fixed-term appointments as lecturer, assistant professor, associate professor, or professor with the appropriate modifier.
-Professorial non-tenure track faculty appointments have an appropriate prefix modifier (“Clinical”, “Teaching”, “Research”).
-Qualifications for non-tenure track faculty professorial ranks are similar to comparable tenure track ranks.
-The candidate will be evaluated with regard to assigned effort in the individual’s realms of responsibility as described in her/his Statement of Mutual Expectations.
+Professional faculty appointments are fixed-term appointments as lecturer, assistant professor, associate professor, or professor with the appropriate modifier.
+Professorial professional faculty appointments have an appropriate prefix modifier (“Clinical”, “Teaching”, “Research”).
+Qualifications for professional faculty professorial ranks are similar to comparable tenure track ranks.
+The candidate will be evaluated with regard to assigned effort in the individual’s realms of responsibility as described in her/his Statement of Faculty Responsibilities.
 Typically, clinical faculty will have a 10% FTE in Discovery of Knowledge, with a minimum expectation of two manuscripts that have been published in refereed journals, reporting original research beyond the level of a case-report.
-Promotions within the professorial non-tenure track faculty ranks are considered through the same departmental process as for promotion and tenure.
+Promotions within the professorial professional faculty ranks are considered through the same departmental process as for promotion and tenure.